RaynerMDZ/RaynerMDZ/README.md

 <h1 align="center">Rayner Mendez</h1>

-<p align="center">I am a passionate Computer Scientist with a strong interest in Software Engineer, DevOps, Cloud Computing, and Machine Learning.
-What excites me the most about this field is the wide variety of paths you can choose from, meaning that I can be a Software Engineer today, but the next year I can decide to become a DevOps Engineer and apply the same knowledge I learned as a Software Engineer.</p>
+<p align="center">I am a talented software engineer with a strong background in building and maintaining systems under high-pressure environments.
+I excel at teamwork and problem-solving.
+My dedication to staying updated with the latest industry trends and my passion for continuous learning make me a valuable asset to any team.
+I am always eager to bring my skills and experience to a new challenge where I can continue to innovate and improve.
+My blend of practical experience, technical knowledge, and collaborative approach makes me an excellent fit for any organization seeking a dedicated and skilled software engineer. </p>

 ## Languages: